gasperpre/veripoll/README.md

 [Go to MACI repo](https://github.com/gasperpre/maci)

-# AnoniVote
+# AnonVote

-AnoniVote employs a quadratic and collusion-resistant voting mechanism on Ethereum called Minimal Anti-Collusion Infrastructure (MACI) to prevent bribery and scale images quadratically.
+AnonVote employs a quadratic and collusion-resistant voting mechanism on Ethereum called Minimal Anti-Collusion Infrastructure (MACI) to prevent bribery and scale images quadratically.
 Additionally, it uses World ID to ensure sybil resistance.

-## How to run AnoniVote locally
+## How to run AnonVote locally

 Clone this repo.
 Install dependencies by running `yarn` or `npm install`: